prog4biol/pfb2019/README.md

 #### Arithmetic Operators

-In Python we can write statements that perform mathmatical calculations.
+In Python we can write statements that perform mathematical calculations.
 To do this we need to use operators that are specific for this purpose.
-Here are arithemtic operators:
+Here are arithmetic operators:

 | Operator | Description                              | Example            | Result |